Indexed gross annual pay in London and England (2002-2022)

 Annual earnings dropped tremendously since 2008 (in real terms) where in 2014 the bottom 10th percentile saw the largest decrease of 20.6%.

 Up to 2020, there has been an increase in annual pay, in particular for the top 90th percentile as gross annual pay also includes bonuses.
-In 2020, the 90th percentile is close to their 2008 level annual earnings by shy of 1.9%.
+In 2020, the 90th percentile was close to their 2008 level annual earnings, shy only of 1.9%.

-The impact of the pandemic is clearly evident in the figures for 2021, as pay takes a downward turn for both the bottom 10th percentile, the 50th percentile (the median), and the 90th percentile.
-The 90th percentile seems to be hit harder than the 10th percentile in terms of the reduction in gross annual pay.
+The figures for 2022 show continued significant reductions post-COVID, as pay has taken a downward turn for the bottom 10th percentile, the 50th percentile (the median), and the 90th percentile.
+The 90th percentile has been hit hardest with the top earners at their lowest level of real terms gross annual pay since 2002; the result of a 13% decline since the start of the COVID-19 pandemic in 2020.

 Comparing annual earnings between different time periods gives a clearer picture to annual pay growth or decline over time.
-When looking at the change in annual earnings within the last year (in 2021 real terms) earnings have declined across all percentiles, although more for the top 90th percentile.
-However, when looking at five year growth, and especially the 10 year growth, the bottom percentiles fare better than the top job pay percentiles, with annual gross pay increasing 7.4% since 2011 in the bottom 10th percentile.
+When looking at the change in annual earnings within the last year (in 2022 real terms) earnings have declined across all percentiles, although more for the top 90th percentile.
+However, when looking at the 5 year and 10 year growth, the bottom percentiles fare better than the top job pay percentiles, with annual gross pay increasing 3.1% since 2012 in the bottom 10th percentile compared to decreases of 4.3% for the 50th percentile (median) and 7% for the 90th percentile.

 The data on annual earnings refer to earnings within a reference week in April.
 The data annual earnings have not been impacted by any changes in actual hours worked, as is the case with weekly earnings.